 “There are ways for Canadians and non-U.S. residents to recover some or all of the 30% of their gambling winnings.
-The Canadian Chartered Accountants at Refund Management Services are registered agents of the IRS and have helped thousands of people successfully file their U.S. casino tax refund and recoup their winnings since 1998,” Sacks concludes.
+The Canadian Chartered Accountants at Refund Management Services are registered Certified acceptance agents and have helped thousands of people successfully file their U.S. casino tax refund and recoup their winnings since 1998,” Sacks concludes.

 To find out how Refund Management Services can help with U.S. gambling tax recovery, visit www.RefundManagement.com.

 Founded and owned by a Canadian Chartered Accountant, Refund Management Services is the most reputable casino and gaming tax recovery service in the industry.
-As registered agents of the IRS, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
+As registered Certified acceptance agents, Refund Management Services (RMS) helps Canadians and other non-U.S. residents recover all or a portion of their taxes up to three years after their winnings have been withheld.
 With the expertise in gaming-related tax laws, RMS understands all the IRS requirements to ensure that any entitled refund is successfully recovered.
 RMS only gets paid for successful gambling tax refunds.
 RMS is a member of the Better Business Bureau and the Las Vegas Chamber of Commerce.

 Contact Refund Management Services toll free from the United States and Canada at 1-888-272-5559.
 Or email RMS: [email protected]